TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

         .select("*")
         .eq("user_id", user.id)
         .single();
-      // If no profile record is found, insert a default profile record if (error) {
+      if (error) {
-        if (error.message.includes("No rows found")) {
+        // If no profile record exists, insert a default record if (error.message.includes("No rows found")) {
           const { data: insertedData, error: insertError } = await supabase .from("profiles")